Better-Britain/reports/reports/osa-explainer/sections/02_user_visible.md

 You can route around some gates, but a shady VPN may see far more of your traffic than a certified verifier sees of your face/ID (which should be deleted on the spot).

 Think of it as a trade‑off: a one‑time, auditable “age OK” token versus ongoing exposure of all your browsing to an unknown network.
 If you use a VPN, pick a reputable provider and understand the risks; the law expects services to consider circumvention but doesn’t mandate universal ID or breaking encryption (see [gov.uk OSA explainer](https://www.gov.uk/government/publications/online-safety-act-explainer/online-safety-act-explainer)).

+Reports in mid‑ to late‑2025 show some users discussing workarounds, but the safer path is usually to choose a privacy‑preserving on‑platform method and ensure deletion is real (see Ofcom’s children’s codes, linked above).
 </details>

 <details>